JudgeSense: A Benchmark for Prompt Sensitivity in LLM-as-a-Judge Systems: The JudgeSense Framework

 \subsection{Model selection}

-We selected nine judges to span both commercial and open-source families and a range of parameter scales.
-From the commercial side: gpt-4o, gpt-4o-mini, claude-sonnet-4-5, claude-haiku-4-5, and gemini-2.5-flash.
-From the open-source side, accessed via hosted APIs: llama-3.1-70b-instruct \citep{grattafiori2024llama3}, mistral-7b \citep{jiang2023mistral}, qwen-2.5-72b-instruct \citep{qwen2024qwen25}, and deepseek-r1 \citep{deepseek2025r1}.
-Five of these were chosen because they are the modal default judges in current benchmarking practice; the remaining four because they round out the family/scale matrix.
-The complete checkpoint identifiers are listed in Section~\ref{sec:setup}.
+We selected thirteen judges spanning commercial and open-source families across a range of scales and instruction-tuning regimes.
+From the commercial side: GPT-5.5, GPT-4o, GPT-4o-mini (OpenAI); Claude Opus~4.7, Claude Sonnet~4.5, Claude Haiku~4.5 (Anthropic); and Gemini~2.5 Flash (Google).
+From the open-source side, accessed via hosted APIs: LLaMA-3.1-70B \citep{grattafiori2024llama3}, Mistral-7B \citep{jiang2023mistral}, Qwen-2.5-72B \citep{qwen2024qwen25}, DeepSeek-R1 \citep{deepseek2025r1}, Qwen~3.6 Flash, and DeepSeek-V4 Flash.
+Five of these were chosen because they are the modal default judges in current benchmarking practice; the remaining eight expand the family and scale coverage to include frontier reasoning-tuned models that have become increasingly standard in the literature.
+Complete checkpoint identifiers, inference settings, and the evaluation protocol are in Appendix~\ref{sec:setup} and Appendix~\ref{app:eval-protocol}.